Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

-We propose and evaluate \systemname, a system that uses LLMs to generate structured views of semi-structured data lakes.
-Our evaluation focuses on the tradeoff between cost, quality, and generality.
-We find that LLM-based systems work across document formats and domains, and therefore expose a more general interface than state-of-the-art approaches.
-We identify and explore a cost-quality tradeoff between processing data directly with an LLM versus synthesizing code for data processing.
-Finally, we propose an extension of the code synthesis implementation based off weak supervision.
+We propose \systemname, a system that uses LLM in-context learning to generate structured views of semi-structured data lakes.
+We identify and explore a cost-quality tradeoff between processing data directly with an LLM versus synthesizing and aggregating multiple code snippets for data processing.
+We present an algorithm and theoretical analysis for applying weak supervision to aggregate the code snippets.
+The code-based approach aims to exploit the structural redundancies that occur in corpora of semi-structured documents.
+We validate \systemname on 16 unique data settings spanning 5 domains and 3 document formats, considering the cost, quality, and generality of the system.
 Our study highlights the promise of LLM-based data management systems.